mkotsur/playground-cats-effect/README.md

-# Github contributions with cats-effect
+# Github contributions ⌨ with cats-effect

 This project is a playground for learning FP and particularly `cats-effect` library.
 The code solves the problem 👇

 ## Original task

-A new Amsterdam-based team has decided to address a problem #1 all developers in the world have: keeping CV up-to-date.
-As a startup with lean mentality they decided to start small and in the first version support retrieving relevant information from GitHub and displaying it in the terminal.

 The program should:
 * Take username, as a command line argument.